Born In: Lima, Peru

 In 2009, Fujimori was tried by a Peruvian court for several instances of human rights violation.
 After being proven guilty, the court slapped Fujimori with an imprisonment of 25 years.
 He was also found guilty of bribing ‘Vladimiro Montesinos’ to expose rich businessmen and bureaucrats, for which the court extended his imprisonment period by seven more years.

-Fujimori’s administration is famously known for the ‘Constitutional Crisis of 1992’, one of the most sensational events of modern political history.
+Fujimori’s administration was famously known for the ‘Constitutional Crisis of 1992’, one of the most sensational events of modern political history.
 He suspended the existing Peruvian constitution, with the help of military support, to form new rules.
 Surprisingly, this move of Fujimori was widely supported by the public.
 He defended his action by saying that the coup was just a step towards better governance, and to make the nation stronger.

 Another major achievement of the government was to control the Maoist insurgency in Peru to a great extent.
 For a period of fifteen years, before he came to power, Peru was plagued by terrorist attacks and massacres.
 Fujimori came down hard on insurgency and gave broad powers to military to control this nuisance.
 This move of Fujimori won a lot of admiration from the public.